lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-Cohort studies are fundamental to epidemiological research and a key design for answering research questions about human health and behaviour.
-Cohort studies are especially common in health or biomedical studies, as they can be used to identify risk factors for disease that can be targeted for prevention and for disease management strategies.
+Cohort studies are fundamental to epidemiology and are a key design for answering questions about human health and behaviour.
+Cohorts are common in health or biomedical studies, as they are used to identify risk factors for disease to target for prevention and for disease management.
 They are also incredibly powerful for helping inform evidence-based clinical decisions.

 ---